Atlas548/Tyler-N-Oates-Portfolio/README.md

 # Changelog
   * This is the 3rd itieration due to structural errors; as a result the commit logs is very limited.
-  * Optomized index.html but implementing appropriate elements
+  * Optimized index.html by implementing appropriate elements
   * Added corresponding links to intilize on a seperate tab
   * Deployed descriptive comments to index.html & style.css files